evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

     interval.
 Must be \<= 60 (1 second).
 Default to 30.
 -   `publish_ports` - Set to make ports available by mapping container ports to ports on the Docker host.
-Default is false.
+Default is false. hostname:IP).
--   `extra_hosts` - Optional.
-This is a list of hosts to be added to /etc/hosts on the container (each should be of the form hostname:IP).
 -   `registry_name` - The registry from which to pull/import the image.
     Defaults to Dockerhub.